vinegarhq/vinegarhq.github.io/src/Vinegar/Contributing/Guides/Translation.md

 ## Testing

-To test a translation, you must build Vinegar with the changes you made as detailed in [Installing from source](../../Installation/guides/source.md), set the system language to your desired language and launch Vinegar.
+To test a translation, you must build Vinegar with the changes you made as detailed in the last section of the [Installation guide](../../Installation.md), set the system language to your desired language and launch Vinegar.

 ## Contributing